TerhiPine/p1-leads/README.md

 ## Rubric for grading

-- I see that I got all needed features implemented to project for 20pts.
+- I see that I got all needed features implemented to project for full grade.
 - Core functionality, Code quality & architecture: Application works as its meant to, code is structured and commented that way, that outsider will understand what is gong on.
-Frontend is separated from backend, which makes managing files and core easier.
+Frontend is separated from backend, which makes managing files and code easier.
 -  UX, Accessibility & Data Handling: Error/success messaging, responsive layout (mobile first), `aria-live` for screen readers.
-Frontend uses `fetch` + JSON, validation in the both ends - on the user and server. `readLeadsAsync` and `writeLeadsAsync` are safe way to handle inputs.
+Frontend uses `fetch` + JSON, validation in the both ends - on the user and server. `readLeadsAsync` and `writeLeadsAsync` are safe way to handle data.